What is Regulation Z?

 Regulation Z is part of the Truth in Lending Act (TILA), which Congress passed in 1968.
 Many people use the two terms interchangeably.
 It’s designed to protect consumers against misleading lending practices.

 Regulation Z does not govern actual loan terms, dictate who can apply for credit or direct lenders to offer certain types of loans.
-Instead, the law:
+However, the law does provide a variety of protections for consumers when it comes to lending practices including:

-- Helps ensure that lenders provide meaningful disclosures to borrowers, using terminology that consumers can understand.
+- Helping to ensure that lenders provide meaningful disclosures to borrowers, using terminology that consumers can understand.
+This includes requiring lenders to provide written information about interest rates, and all fees and finance charges associated with a loan or credit card.

-- Requires lenders to provide monthly billing statements to borrowers and notices if the loan’s terms have changed.
+- Requiring lenders to provide monthly billing statements to borrowers and notices if the loan’s terms have changed.

 What does Regulation Z cover?